 18:9 That the saying might be fulfilled, which He spake, Of them which Thou gavest Me have I lost none.

-That the saying might be fulfilled, which He spake, ‘Of them which thou gavest Me have I lost none’- John is quoting Christ’s testimony to His Father in 17:12.
-There is no mention of Judas here, as there was in John 17:12, for he has now clearly sided with the enemy, and has placed himself out of the range of Christ’s protection as Good Shepherd.
+That the saying might be fulfilled, which He spake, ‘Of them which Thou gavest Me have I lost none’- John is quoting Christ’s testimony to His Father in 17:12.
+There is no mention of Judas here, as there was in that verse, for he has now clearly sided with the enemy, and has placed himself out of the range of Christ’s protection as Good Shepherd.
 This statement shows that our Shepherd is concerned about our physical welfare and safety, as well as our spiritual good.

 18:10 Then Simon Peter having a sword drew it, and smote the high priest’s servant, and cut off his right ear.
 The servant’s name was Malchus.